gh0st-007/Pipelined-5-stage-Processor/README.md

 LW(load word) - This is also an I-type instruction.Its used for load operations.

-S-Type: SW .These are used for store operations.
+S-Type: SW.
+These are used for store operations.

-B-Type: BEQ, BNE .
+B-Type: BEQ.
 Used for conditional branching.

-J-Type: JAL .
+J-Type: JAL.
 Used for unconditional jumps.

 #Testing Methodology
 To verify correct functionality, we have used an assembly program that includes all supported instructions and includes creating data hazards to check if forwarding capability works.